-We observe: (1) after the SLO change, the agent experienced 9 rounds of high surprise, i.e., >> 35, (2) after 2 reconfigurations, the state prior to the SLO change was recovered, although final SLO rates (mean 0.91) are slightly below previous (mean 0.94), and (3) the magnitude of the surprise was decisive for the decision between STRL and PARL (as envisioned in Algorithm 3).
-However, as known from Figure 13, STRL can exceed the ACI time frame multiple times; hence, the ACI agent is forced to wait for this process to finish.
+We observe: (1) after the SLO change, the agent experienced 9 rounds of high surprise, i.e., $\gg 35$, (2) after 2 reconfigurations, the state prior to the SLO change was recovered, although final SLO rates (mean 0.91) are slightly below previous (mean 0.94), (3) to satisfy lower distance, the answer was to increase fps, and (4) the magnitude of the surprise was decisive for the decision between STRL and PARL (as envisioned in Algorithm 2).
+However, as known from Fig. 12, STRL can exceed the AIF time frame multiple times; hence, the AIF agent is forced to wait for this process to finish.
 This could be solved, e.g., by offloading STRL.
-Nevertheless, we conclude that the system was able to handle SLO changes during runtime (A-7).
+Hence, we conclude that the system was able to handle SLO changes during runtime (A-7).